nebulasio/nebdocs/README.md

     newDirectory/README.rst
 ```

-## How to add a new language version?
+## How to add a new language version

 1. Create a new branch, for the chinese version, for instance:
 ```bash